Darokahn/blocks-language/language.md

 		// some condition that modifies x
 	}

+if async behavior is added, dreturn can be used to return a pointer to a value.
+As the code block executes asynchronously, subsequent code will always point to that particular value.

 scope cascades from one nested block to the next.
 If a name is not found in the local scope, above scopes will be searched.

 variables are declared and defined in name:value syntax like an object in other languages: